 Chief Executive Officer

-It was during his time in treatment that the idea of Legacy Village was born: a vision for an accessible, affordable place where people received quality treatment, assistance and sober living.
-A full circle of recovery-related services that can support the individual, and foster a real community-feeling among the clients and alumni.
+It was during his time in treatment that the idea of Legacy Village was born: a vision for an accessible, affordable place where people received quality treatment, assistance and full continuum of care.
+A full circle (if you will) of recovery-related services that can support the individual and foster a real community-feeling among the clients and alumni.

 After leaving the state of California, Legacy become his primary professional pursuit.
-Over the past two years, Legacy Village has developed into the example of treatment and recovery services available today.
-Today, Mr. Farmer is remarried and with his wife, Erica they are proud to actively participate in life, including with his son, daughter and two step-daughters – a prospect unthinkable during the grips of addiction.
+Since that time, Legacy Village has developed into the example of treatment and recovery services, comparable with any services available today.
+Today, Mr. Farmer is remarried and with his wife Erica, they are proud to actively participate in life, including with his son, daughter and two step-daughters – a prospect unthinkable during the grips of addiction.

 “It is with an unapologetic faith in God, and a daily adherence to the 12 steps, that I remain sober – just for today, and that I’m able to actively participate in the work of Legacy Village, and in Life.
 According to Dennis, “Through the services we offer I’m able to give back, the solution that I found, to others who still suffer.
 We’re not just providing help or a way to get clean or sober – we’re giving people a change to recreate a Legacy, for them and their families.”